-After entering enhance mode, following CS# go high, the device will stay in the read mode and treat CSB go low of the first clock as address instead of command cycle.
+After entering enhance mode, following CSB go high, the device will stay in the read mode and treat CSB go low of the first clock as address instead of command cycle.

 To exit enhance mode, a new fast read command whose first two dummy cycles is not toggle then exit.
-Or issue "FFh" data cycle to exit enhance mode.
+Or issue "FFh" command to exit enhance mode.